fjl/p2p-drafts/merge-sync/merge-sync.md

 In order to make state synchronization work, the application state of the latest finalized block B<sub>F</sub> must be available for download.
 We therefore recommend that clients which store exactly one full copy of the state should store the state of B<sub>F</sub>.

 For the tree of non-finalized blocks beyond B<sub>F</sub>, the state diff of each block can be held in main memory.
 As new blocks are finalized, the client applies their diffs to the database, moving the persistent state forward.
 Storing diffs in memory allows for efficient reorg processing: when the eth2 client detects a reorg from block b<sub>x</sub> to block b<sub>y</sub>, it first determines the common ancestor b<sub>a</sub>.
 It can then submit all blocks B<sub>a+1</sub>&#x2026;B<sub>y</sub> for processing.
-When the eth1 client detects that a block has already been processed because its state is available as a diff in memory, it can skip EVM processing of the block and simply move its head state reference to the new block.
+When the eth1 client detects that a block has already been processed because its state is available as a diff in memory, it can skip EVM processing of the block and just move its head state reference to the new block.

 While reorgs below B<sub>F</sub> cannot happen during normal operation of the beacon chain, it may still be necessary to roll back to an earlier state when EVM processing flaws cause the client to deviate from the canonical chain.
 As a safety net for this exceptional case, we recommend that eth1 clients to maintain a way to manually reorg up to 90,000 blocks (roughly 2 weeks), as this would provide sufficient time to fix issues.